jherzstein/jordanherzstein.com/content/about/_index.md

 +++
 title = "About"
 author = ["Jordan Herzstein"]
+date = 2024-03-03T00:01:00-05:00
 draft = false
 [menu]
   [menu.about]
     identifier = "about"
 +++

-Hello, my name is Jordan, I'm a regular guy from Canada, recently finished up undergrad for Computer Engineering and trying my best to figure it all out like anyone else.
-I like all nerdy tech things related FOSS, cybersecurity, DevOps, selfhosting, thinkpads, and more.
+Hello, my name is Jordan, I am Computer Engineering from Canada trying my best to figure it all out like anyone else.
+I am enthusiast of most things related to FOSS, cybersecurity, DevOps, selfhosting, thinkpads, and hacking old/vintage tech.
 These past few years I've been living and breathing Linux, from desktop, server, and embedded.
 Most of my programming experience is in C, C++, C#, Python, and bash.
 I am familiar with Java, Golang, and Rust.
-I've also engaged with a few more esoteric things like elisp and sieve.

 This is my personal website, it started in 2022 as my blog and acts my main internet presence.
-You may have noticed that this site looks pretty simplistic, that's because I built the layout mostly from scratch (and copying from other sites that I like) with minimal JavaScript; this choice was intentional because my site both loads faster and feels more personal.
+You may have noticed that this site looks pretty simplistic, that's because I built the layout mostly from scratch (and copying from other sites that I like) with minimal JavaScript; this choice was intentional because it keeps my site lightweight and fast and feels more personal.
 I am somewhat prideful of having a space that represents my own self expression, that was in large part built by me, and is not wrapped up in addictive algorithmic feeds.
 Maybe it's a bit rough around the edges right now, but it's mine and it works.
 I also value understanding and being able to control my technology, which fuels my passion to learn new things all the time.
 I use this website in part to document my learning; I'm writing because I'm learning, and I'm learning because I'm writing.

-When I'm not in front of glowing rectangles made of polarized sheets and crystals, I like swimming, running, boldering with my friends, and reading books and manga on my kobo.
+These days when I'm not in front of glowing rectangles made of polarized sheets and crystals, I like boldering with my friends, and reading books and manga on my kobo.